How did you lose your virginity? What was it like?

 Much later in my life, I became a sex coach and Bodyworker, and one of the reasons for this was that I didn’t want people to go through the many years of confusion and unhappiness I did.
 There isn’t much we can do about many aspects of the human condition: we get ill, we die, the people we love die, horrible things happen for no reason, but we can do something about sexual unhappiness.
 The tragedy is, we don’t know we can.
 But we can.

 I started with my virginity recollection, firstly because I’m aware that many people’s reaction to the sex they’ve had is “Is that all there is?”.
 And also, that many of us have an anxiety or shame around sexuality which may stop us having any encounters at all.

-I particularly want to work with people like that, because in healing them I also feel that I’m healing myself: my younger, frightened self.
+I particularly want to work with people like that, because in helping them I also feel that I’m healing myself: my younger, frightened self.